Prehistory of the Levant: Daughters of Jacob Bridge Large Flake Acheulian (c. 790,000 – 650,000 years ago)

 North of Ubeidiya is the crucial site of Daughters of Jacob Bridge (Gesher Benot Ya'akov, abbreviated as "GBY") dated to slightly after c.
 790,000 years ago.
 The stone tool assemblage belongs to the "Large Flake" stage of the Acheulian, testifying to an advanced knapping technique.
-GBY provides information on many aspects of the life of its inhabitants: Many large mammal bones were found at the site, including those of the elephant Palaeoloxodon recki display evidence of butchery by the early humans.
+GBY provides information on many aspects of the life of its inhabitants: Many large mammal bones that were found at the site, including those of the elephant Palaeoloxodon recki, display evidence of butchery by the early humans.
 Nuts and tools used to crack them, as well as fish bones, were collected.
 The earliest wooden artifact - a plank with evidence of polishing - was found at the site and one of the earliest traces of fire use.
 In some layers, the organization of living space was observed, with certain activities limited to specific areas at the site.